cribalik/cm_shader/README.md

 ## 1. Install the Vulkan SDK.

 `cm_shader` uses the Vulkan SDK (specifically glslang) to compile GLSL to SPIRV.
-Make sure you add %VULKAN_SDK%\Lib to your lib path, and %VULKAN_SDK%\Include to your includes path.
+Make sure you add `%VULKAN_SDK%\Lib` to your lib path, and `%VULKAN_SDK%\Include` to your includes path.

+NOTE: Perhaps in the future we'll package the dependencies into a static lib, but for now the assumption is that if you're developing a Vulkan application, you already have the Vulkan SDK anyway.

 ## 2. Include `cm_shader.h` and `cm_shader.c` into your project.